szepeviktor/hosting-check/README.md

 Shared hosting service (webspace) checker

 This **shell script** runs on a terminal (Linux, Cygwin, OS X) and checks any FTP/PHP/MySQL hosting service/webspace by uploading PHP code and downloading its output.
+No SSH access is needed for the hosting service, it runs on a separate terminal.

 ## Checks